 Can a Doctor Prescribe Victoza for Weight Loss?

 Most doctors prescribe an approved GLP-1 receptor agonist like Saxenda for weight loss.
-But an off-label Victoza prescription for weight management is still a possibility in some cases.
+However, an off-label Victoza prescription for weight management is still possible in some cases.

 Can I Take Victoza if I am not Diabetic?

 Victoza isn't FDA-approved for non-diabetic individuals.
-However, the FDA approves Saxenda, also containing liraglutide, for weight loss.
-As a non-diabetic, consult your healthcare provider to discuss suitable options like Saxenda or other GLP-1 agonists.
+However, the FDA approves Saxenda, which contains liraglutide, for weight loss.
+If you are non-diabetic, consult your healthcare provider to discuss suitable options like Saxenda or other GLP-1 agonists.

 Conclusion